HomeBlogThe wealth-accelerating benefits of super for young professionals

 The first step is to make sure you have the right account for you.
 In most cases, when you start a new job, you’ll be able to nominate your preferred super fund.
 When choosing a fund, find one that truly meets your needs.
 Here are a few points to consider:

-Fees - The lower the fees, the better.
-Super funds can charge a range of fees, including administration, investment, advice, switching, and activity-based fees.
+Fees - Super funds can charge a range of fees, including administration, investment, advice, switching, and activity-based fees.
 Check the product disclosure statement and make sure you're aware of what fees are applicable.

 Insurance - Life insurance is often offered by default, so consider whether you need it and opt out if you don't.
 Otherwise you could be automatically charged for it.